-You can enroll your child in Play & Learn groups, preschools, Head Start, and other programs before they reach age 5.
+To help prepare your child for school, enroll them in Play & Learn groups, preschools, Head Start, and other programs before they reach age 5.
 These programs help children make friends and gain learning skills they need to do well in school.

 Call Childcare Resources at (206) 329-5544 to learn more about Play & Learn groups and other programs for children younger than age 5.
 Call your local school district for Head Start information.

 After-school Learning Programs

 Learning does not end when the school day is over.
 You can enroll your child in after-school learning programs that include math, reading, technology, science, music, and art.
 These activities help children learn and have fun, and are available from kindergarten through high school.
 Contact your local school to learn more about after-school programs in your area.

 Moving with Children

 You can help your child do well in school by keeping them at the same school until summer, when they are between grades.
 Research shows that children who change schools during the school year tend not to perform as well as those who do not, because they:

 - Fall behind in their studies and take a long time to catch up

 - Have to get used to new teachers and new rules

 - Have to make new friends and may feel left out